 If you must go to a non-Vanderbilt test center, make sure your child gets a PCR test from the nose or mouth.
 We won't accept any other test results, including results from at-home, antigen, and blood tests.

 Next steps based on test result

 If your child is tested at a Vanderbilt Health location:

-- the result will show up in your child’s My Health at Vanderbilt account (if your child has an account).
+- the result will show up in your child’s My Health at Vanderbilt account (if they have one).

-- If the test is negative (does NOT show that your child has COVID-19), the procedure will go on as planned.
+- If the test is negative (does NOT show that your child has COVID), the procedure will go on as planned.

-- If the test is positive (shows that your child does have COVID-19) and comes in during regular business hours, we will call you.
+- If the test is positive (shows that your child does have COVID) and comes in during regular business hours, we’ll call you.
 The person doing the procedure will decide if it can go on as planned or needs to be postponed.